genericmilk/cooker/README.md

     "Folder/OtherOtherScript.js"
 ]
 ```

-It's ideal to put an app.js first.
-This should contain the following example to get started
+It's ideal to reference app.js first.
+This file should contain the following example to get started
 ```
 var App = {
   Greeting: 'Hello world',